Jindom/AliYun-OSS-Enum/README.md

 # AliYun_OSS_Enum

-This tools is for AliYun OSS permission check and enumeration.
+This tools is for AliYun OSS permission check and enumeration for upload listing and delete action.
 A bucket with inappropriate permission configuration may cause information leakage and economic loss.

 ## Usage